This is a Guest Post by Brittany Quaglieri

 I sold my car and most of the stuff I collected over the years.
-Then shipped what I wanted to keep and made the 3,000 mile move with only a small suitcase in tow.
-I traveled by plane from San Francisco to Boston, with a couple of pit stops to see friends.
+Then I shipped what I wanted to keep and made the 3,000 miles move with only a small suitcase in tow.
+I travelled by plane from San Francisco to Boston, with a couple of pit stops to see friends.

 Making solo travel a priority

 My anxiety and depression prevented me from travelling for years, even in my own country.
 After feeling the way I did while making the trek home, I decided to make travel a priority in my new life on the east coast.

 I promised myself I would travel somewhere new once a month.
 I started small, exploring towns nearby and then across the state.
 Aside from a few work trips, most of the travelling I did was on my own.
 Even while visiting friends, I would explore their towns by myself while they were at work.

 Soon enough, I felt comfortable taking an overnight train from Boston to New Orleans.
 I was a little (okay, a lot!) apprehensive about sleeping on the train.
 Not knowing where I’m sleeping or who will be around me while I’m sleeping is a big fear of mine.
 Private sleeper cars were way out of my budget, though.

 My determination to A) ride an overnight train (a bucket list item) and B) face my fears persevered, and I made the trip.
 Pushing myself this one time gave me the confidence I needed to jump the next hurdle.
 Going abroad.